 Overview

-The programme includes sessions that address growing challenges faced by human rights professionals and highlights opportunities to overcome them.
-The Summer School curriculum is designed to build the capacity of both mid-career human rights professionals and postgraduate students to be successful human rights defenders and researchers.
+Taught by an international faculty of leading experts in the field, the Summer School will examine human rights research methods, advocacy and campaigning strategies, and aspects of professional development.
+The programme includes sessions that address growing challenges human rights professionals face and highlights opportunities to overcome them.
+The curriculum is designed to build the capacity of both mid-career human rights professionals and postgraduate students to be successful human rights defenders and researchers.

 Programme Structure